GIS4DEV/GIS4DEV.github.io/_lessons/02b_showmethecode.md

 ## Conclusions

 - `Distance Matrix` appears to calculate distance in `meters`, no matter what.
+- Target features are automatically reprojected to match the CRS of source features
 - If the input layer uses a projected coordinate system, that system is used or planar distance calculation.
 - If the input layer uses a geographic coordinate system, the project ellipsoid is used for ellipsoidal distance calculation.